BINFOST/HomeAutomation/ReadMe.md

 In this practical session, the goal will be to apply a methodology called TDD, Test Driven Development.
 This methodology consist in writing the test first and then the actual code of an application.

-In the context of the following project, the Application Programming Interface (API) is given and you can then start to write some test about the desired behaviour of your implementation.
+In the context of the following project, the Application Programming Interface (API) is given in the [src/main/java/homeAuto/api] and you can start to write some test about the desired behaviour of your implementation.

 ### First Part

 Thus, you will first create Unit tests for all the requirements and justify Justify the design decisions of your Tests.

-Test should be put in src/test/java/homeauto/core/
+Test should be put in [src/test/java/homeauto/core/]

 One test class should be created per class.